-All MCDS students are required to pass 11-637 Foundations of Computational Data Science course in the summer before study commences.
-The student must pass with a grade of "B" or better.
-Failure to pass the course means that the student must take 11-637 during their first semester.
+All MCDS students are expected to pass the 11-637 Foundations of Computational Data Science course by the end of their first semester.
+Each student must pass 11-637 with a grade of "B" or better.

 3.3.5 Plan of study